Necessity Still Breeds Ingenuity - Archive of SQUALL MAGAZINE 1992-2006

 The news-manufacture used to prepare the public palate for the coming law was incessant, with media descriptions of travellers including "a swarming of human locusts" in the Daily Telegraph and "These foul pests must be controlled" in the Daily Mail.

-Police Surveillance and Benefit Clampdowns
+Police Surveillance And Benefit Clampdowns

 The year after Castlemorton Common, the police set up Operation Snapshot, an intelligence gathering exercise on raves and travellers designed to establish a database of personal details, registration numbers, park up sites and movements.
 This information was used as a backbone for an ongoing intelligence operation begun by the Southern Central Intelligence Unit (SCIU), operated from Devizes in Wiltshire and initially co-ordinated by PC Malcolm Keene.
 The SCIU held regular meetings with representatives of all the constabularies of Britain.